-- · data and transport abstraction
+- data and transport abstraction

-- C++/JNI runtime
+- C++ runtime

-- pure Java runtime
+- Java runtime

-- · message routing
+- message routing

-- · security
+- security

 - transactions

-- · reliable messaging
+- reliable messaging

 - location resolution

-- · high availability
+- high availability

-- · design time tooling
+- design time tooling

-In addition, Artix ESB can be supplemented to include robust orchestration tools, a registry/repository solution, mainframe connectivity, and .NET interoperability.
+In addition, Artix ESB can be supplemented to include robust orchestration tools and mainframe connectivity.

-ESB architecture
+ESB Architecture

 Because Artix ESB is an enterprise service bus, it is easy to picture it as a pipe, or wire, that transports data between endpoints.
-While there are a number of ESB implementations that are designed like a data pipe,

-Artix ESB is designed as a set of caps that allow the endpoints to connect to a number of different pipes.
-In essence, it turns what ever messaging infrastructure you have deployed into a virtual ESB.
+While there are a number of ESB implementations that are designed like a data pipe, Artix ESB is designed as a set of caps that allow the endpoints to connect to a number of different pipes.
+In essence, it turns whatever messaging infrastructure you have deployed into a virtual ESB.

-As shown in Figure 2.1, "Artix ESB and the Virtual Bus", the Artix ESB runtime components are embedded into the endpoints deployed as part of your SOA.
+As shown in Figure 3, the Artix ESB runtime components are embedded into the endpoints deployed as part of your SOA.
 Artix ESB enabled endpoints are smart and are capable of handling all of the data and transport abstraction needed to connect to the network, regardless of the messaging infrastructure in use.

 Because of the pluggable nature of the Artix ESB runtime components, the endpoints only load the pieces of the runtime needed to connect to the specified messaging infrastructure.

-Figure 2.1.
+Figure 3.
 Artix ESB and the Virtual Bus